First Black US Secretary Of State Colin Powell Dies Aged 84 - UrduPoint

 He earned a Purple Heart, but also faced questions about the tone of his report into the hundreds of deaths at My Lai, which to some seemed to dismiss any claims of wrongdoing.

-Back in Washington, he quickly rose through the ranks to the pinnacle of the national security establishment, serving Ronald Reagan as national security advisor, and both George H.W.
-Bush and Bill Clinton as chairman of the Joint Chiefs from 1989 to 1993.
+Back in Washington, he quickly rose through the ranks to the pinnacle of the national security establishment, serving Reagan as national security advisor, and both George H.W.
+Bush and Bill Clinton as Joint Chiefs chairman from 1989 to 1993.

 Powell freely admitted his liberal social views made him a strange bedfellow for many Republicans, though the party was often happy to hold him up as an example of its inclusivity.